jiangfengming/url-router/README.md

   /*
     Internally, ":key" will be converted to regular expression sub-pattern.
-So we can use $1~$9 to access them in result */
+So if result is String type, we can use $1~$9 to access them in its
+  */
   ['/services/:controller/:method', '/service/$1'],
   /*